Mate (drink): Culture

 Mate has a strong cultural significance for both national identity and society.
-Yerba mate is the national drink of Paraguay, where it is also consumed with either hot or ice cold water (see tereré); Argentina; and Uruguay.
+Yerba mate is the national drink of Argentina and Paraguay, where it is also consumed with either hot or ice cold water (see tereré); and Uruguay.
 Drinking mate is a common social practice in all of the territory of Paraguay and Argentina, Brazil, Uruguay, southern Chile, and eastern Bolivia.
 Throughout the Southern Cone, it is considered to be a tradition taken from the Guaraní people and drunk by the gauchos or vaqueros, terms commonly used to describe the historical residents of the South American pampas, chacos, or Patagonian grasslands, found principally in parts of Argentina, Paraguay, Uruguay, southeastern Bolivia, southern Chile and southern Brazil.
 Argentina has celebrated National Mate Day every 30 November since 2015.

 Parque Histórico do Mate, funded by the state of Paraná (Brazil), is a park aimed to educate people on the sustainable harvesting methods needed to maintain the integrity and vitality of the oldest wild forests of yerba mate in the world.

 Mate is also consumed as an iced tea in various regions of Brazil, originating both from a sweetened industrialized form, produced by Matte Leão, and from artisanal producers.
 It is part of the beach culture in Rio de Janeiro, where it is widely sold by beach vendors; the hot infused variation being uncommon in the area.